 The Tetrahedron Prize for Creativity in Organic Chemistry was established in 1980 by the Executive Board of Editors and the Publisher of Tetrahedron Publications.
 It is intended to honour the memory of the founding co-Chairmen of these publications, Professor Sir Robert Robinson and Professor Robert Burns Woodward.

 The Tetrahedron Prize is awarded on an annual basis for creativity in Organic Chemistry or Bioorganic and Medicinal Chemistry.
 The prize consists of a gold medal, a certificate, and a monetary award of US $10,000.
 It is awarded to an Organic or Medicinal Chemist who has made significant original contributions to the field, in its broadest sense.
 On some occasions, the Prize may be awarded jointly to two winners in which case two medals are presented.
 The winner is expected to write an appropriate article for Tetrahedron or Bioorganic & Medicinal Chemistry as part of a Symposium-in-Print compiled in their honour.

-NOW OPEN FOR NOMINATIONS FOR THE 2016 TETRAHEDRON PRIZE!
+NOMINATIONS FOR THE 2016 TETRAHEDRON PRIZE ARE CLOSED

 To nominate candidates, please send a document (as PDF) containing the following elements: